Case type codes on Canadian work permit documents

 Every profession comes with unique jargon and acronyms.
 Of course, the Canadian immigration system is no exception.
 Some of these terms and abbreviations are easy to understand.
 However, some of them seem remote.
 Consequently, we have developed a glossary to assist you in understanding those concepts.
 Regardless, some terms deserve a standalone article.
 Case type codes on Canadian work permit documents are some of them.

-When a foreign national intends to work in Canada, they need authorization.
+When foreign national intends to work in Canada, they need authorization.
 Sometimes, you may work in Canada without a work permit.
 However, you must hold a work permit in most circumstances.
 Unless you are already inside Canada, you receive your work permit document at a port of entry.
-Of course, you must already have approval from an immigration officer.
+Unless you may apply at the port of entry, you must already have approval from an immigration officer.
 The following image shows a highly redacted work permit sample.
 Regardless, I have used an old format work permit to prevent abuse.
 As you can see, one of the main elements of a work permit is a case-type code that appears in the middle of the document.

 A typical code consists of two digits.
 I requested the codes from IRCC, and they shared the following list with me.
 However, this list may not be comprehensive.